-On the occasion of the launch of the 2015 Sonata, I had the opportunity to catch up with Mike O'Brien, Vice President of Corporate and Product Planning at Hyundai Motor America to reminisce about the early days of the company.
+Several years ago, I had a conversation with Mike O'Brien, the now-former Vice President of Corporate and Product Planning at Hyundai Motor America, to reminisce about the early days of the company.
 O'Brien first arrived at Hyundai's Orange County, California offices in 1987 and is in his second stint with the company.
 Looking back, O'Brien recalled that Hyundai Motor America had "[a] lot of high energy people.
 It was a startup, very entrepreneurial spirit company at the time.
 Folks were very eager to move things along and get that product out on the market.
 Of course, find dealers to distribute it and service it and take care of those customers during that select time.
 Anyway, it was a time of a lot of energy, a lot of excitement, and a lot of rapid growth."

 The excitement and growth had a prelude.
 Before the first Excel was sold in the USA, Canada had the first crack at the Korean automaker in the early 1980s.
 It just seemed that Canadians were snapping up every Pony and Stellar that came out of the port in Vancouver.
 Considering its Canadian success, Hyundai opened up shop in the USA.
 As stated before, the first year stateside was a huge success.

 The next year – 1987 – Hyundai hit the 250,000-unit sales mark in the U.S.A. for the Excel.
 Think about this, Hyundai sold as many Excels equal to the entire annual volume of BMW or Mercedes-Benz in this country today.
 The next year, Hyundai sold just a few units short of their record – even with the late introduction of a second model, the 1989 Sonata.